Scott Stapp: Career

-Creed: 1994–2004; 2009–2012
+Creed

 Stapp was a founding member and the original lead vocalist of American rock band Creed.
-After meeting his future bandmate Mark Tremonti at Lake Highland Preparatory School in Orlando, Stapp reunited with Tremonti while both attended Florida State University.
+After meeting his future bandmate Mark Tremonti at Lake Highland Preparatory School in Orlando, Florida, Stapp reunited with Tremonti while both attended Florida State University.
 The two quickly developed a friendship based on their mutual passion for music.
 Stapp formed Creed with Tremonti in 1994, with fellow members Brian Marshall and Scott Phillips joining as bassist and drummer, respectively.

 The band released its debut album My Own Prison in 1997 to mainstream success, selling over six million copies.
 Four singles were released from the album: "My Own Prison", "Torn", "What's This Life For", and "One".
 All four singles reached the Top Three on Billboard's Hot Mainstream Rock Tracks chart.
 The album was followed in 1999 by Human Clay, which was an immediate success and certified diamond and eleven times platinum by the RIAA.

 The band released another multi-platinum selling album, Weathered, in 2001.
 The tour to support this record was overwhelmingly successful but ended with a controversial concert in Chicago.
 This concert ultimately led to the band's breakup.

 In 2004, Creed announced that it had disbanded, citing tension between Stapp and the other members.
 Creed released its Greatest Hits album in November 2004.

 In 2009, it was announced that Creed had reunited.
 The band's fourth record, Full Circle, was released in October 2009.
-Creed supported the album by touring throughout North and South America, Canada, Europe, and Australia during the summers of 2009 and 2010.
+Creed supported the album by touring throughout North and South America, Europe, and Australia during the summers of 2009 and 2010.

 In March 2012, Stapp reconvened with his Creed bandmates to rehearse for their "2 Nights" tour, during which the band performed its first two albums, My Own Prison and Human Clay, back to back in their entirety.
 It was announced that Stapp and Mark Tremonti would enter the studio to start recording new songs in June, but no progress was made.
 In October 2013, Stapp noted in an interview that extensive work was done on the new album throughout 2011 and 2012.
 However, the project was suddenly abandoned, and Stapp stated he was unaware of the reason.
 Stapp also hinted that the relationship between himself and Tremonti had once again broken down, leaving the future of the band uncertain.
-Mark Tremonti said that his relationship with Scott Stapp went south during the reunion tour when Scott indicated that he thought Mark would end Alter Bridge to focus solely on Creed, which Mark was not willing to do under any circumstance.
-In 2014, Stapp maintained that the band was still together (if inactive).
+Mark Tremonti said that his relationship with Stapp went south during the reunion tour when Stapp indicated that he thought Mark would end Alter Bridge to focus solely on Creed, which Mark was not willing to do under any circumstance.

+In 2014, Stapp maintained that the band was still together.

+On July 17, 2023, Creed announced they would reunite for their first shows in 12 years in 2024, when they set sail the "Summer of '99" cruise in April 2024 as headliners of the rock voyage.